The Platform and many of the activities are open to all children of the European Union – this means everyone under 18 years old.

 Safe space

-Take part in the online and offline activities of the Platform, which will be a safe space for children to express their views, opinions, and interact with each other and adult stakeholders.
+Take part in the online and offline activities of the Platform, which are a safe space for children to express their views, opinions, and interact with each other and adult stakeholders.

-All Platform activities will adhere to safeguarding and child protection policies co-designed and validated with children and will be facilitated in child-friendly formats
+All Platform activities adhere to safeguarding and child protection policies co-designed and validated with children and are facilitated in child-friendly formats.

 Contact us